dimakura/reforma/core/README.md

 ## About the core module

 The core module (`@reforma/core`) defines the basic abstractions.
-The core module is not bound to any UI library (except React ***???***).
+The core module is not dependent on any UI-widgets library.
 Reforma provides an official UI implementation `@reforma/blueprint`, which is based on [Blueprint](https://blueprintjs.com) widget library.
-But Reforma can be easily implemented for other widget libraries as well.
+But Reforma can be implemented using other widget libraries as well.

 ## User defined types